 Geeta and Taran want something a little different.
 This couple wants to take their boring backyard and make feel as if they're back home in Trinidad.
 Taran also wants a bbq space where he can cook large family meals.
 Paul can't wait.
 This backyard is transformed into a space that begs you to relax.
 There's a hammock space with white river rocks beneath and a gorgeous cedar pergola above, a bbq zone, dining area and a stone lounge with a fireplace.
 This yard went from a place Geeta and Taran didn't want to spend time in to a place they won't want to leave.

 Rob teams up with a local pool builder to tackle the impossible: building 3 pools in 30 days.
-While Rob is off building 2 custom pools for some handicapped friends, his ninjas dig out a custom pool with an infinity edge for the mansion.
+While Rob is off building two custom pools for some handicapped friends, his ninjas dig out a custom pool with an infinity edge for the mansion.

 Rob can take advantage of the ocean view at his Florida mansion and begins the process to create his own outdoor oasis.
 He installs a little something for everyone, a relaxing hammock to kick back in, a pirate ship water park for the kids to roam, and a brand new dock for the captain of the house.